donut-party/system/README.md

 things you can do with groups below, but for now you can just consider them an organizational aid.
 This system map includes the component group `:services`.

-Note that there's no special reason to break out the `Stack` component definition into a top-level var.
-I just thought it would make the example more readable.
+(Note that there's no special reason to break out the `Stack` component definition into a top-level var.
+I just thought it would make the example more readable.)

-A def map can contain signal handlers, which are used to create component _instances_ and implement component _behavior_.
+A def map can contain _signal handlers_, which are used to create component _instances_ and implement component _behavior_.
 A def can also contain additional configuration values that will get passed to the signal handlers.